Blaise Godbe Lipman

-Blaise Godbe Lipman is an American filmmaker, actor, political commentator, and a Time Person of the Year for his social activism.
+Blaise Godbe Lipman (born 1988 or 1989) is an American filmmaker, actor, political commentator, and a Time Person of the Year for his social activism regarding sexual abuse in the American film industry.

 Early life

-Blaise was born and raised in rural Big Sur California.
+Lipman was born in 1988 and 1989 and raised in rural Big Sur, California.

 Career

-A few months after moving to Hollywood, Blaise was cast as Brett Bailey on the fourth season of NBC's The Office.
-Blaise subsequently made a name for himself as a teen actor on TV shows Weeds, CSI: NY, Hawaii Five-0, as well Disney shows; Suite Life on Deck, and Pair of Kings.

-Blaise's film work includes acclaimed dramas Nobody Walks (Magnolia Pictures, Sundance 2012) and The Amateur (Tar & Feather, Dances with Films, 2015) for which he also served as co-producer, the lead role of Keegan Dark, in The Dark Place, an acclaimed thriller for which Blaise won a best actor award at South by SouthWest Film Festival, and the series regular role of Jared Fostmeyer on the lifetime Series Betrayed at 17.
+A few months after moving to Hollywood, Lipman was cast as Brett Bailey on the fourth season of NBC's The Office.
+He subsequently made a name for himself as a teen actor on TV shows Weeds, CSI: NY, Hawaii Five-0, as well as Disney shows Suite Life on Deck and Pair of Kings.
+Lipman's film work includes acclaimed dramas Nobody Walks (Magnolia Pictures, Sundance 2012) and The Amateur (Tar & Feather, Dances with Films, 2015) for which he also served as co-producer; the lead role of Keegan Dark, in The Dark Place, an acclaimed thriller for which Lipman won a best actor award at South by SouthWest Film Festival, and the series regular role of Jared Fostmeyer on the lifetime series Betrayed at 17.

-He has written and directed short films that have played and won festivals internationally including Best Film at the UK Film Festival, Best Short at the London Film Festival, New Directors/New Films Festival, Carmel International Film Festival, Cinema Jam, Toronto International Film Festival, SXSW, NewFilmmakers NY, and Big Sur International.
+Lipman has written and directed short films that have played and won festivals internationally, including Best Film at the UK Film Festival, Best Short at the London Film Festival, the New Directors/New Films Festival, the Carmel International Film Festival, Cinema Jam, Toronto International Film Festival, SXSW, NewFilmmakers NY, and Big Sur International.

-In 2016, Lipman was named a Film Independent Fellow, and was invited to participate in the Director's Lab, supported by The Time Warner Foundation and the National Endowment for the Arts.
-Lipman is working with James Ponsoldt on his debut feature film In theShadows of the Rainbow.
+In 2016, Lipman was named a Film Independent Fellow and was invited to participate in the Director's Lab, supported by the Time Warner Foundation and the National Endowment for the Arts.
+He has also worked with James Ponsoldt on his debut feature film In the Shadows of the Rainbow.

-He has also worked extensively with Ryan Murphy after being selected as part of his Half Foundation in 2017.
-He directed on Murphy's The Assassination of Gianni Versace: American Crime Story.
+Lipman has collaborated extensively with Ryan Murphy after being selected as part of his Half Foundation in 2017.
+He took part in the direction of Murphy's The Assassination of Gianni Versace: American Crime Story.

 Lipman's visual curation and installation work has been featured at the MOMA, MOCA in Los Angeles, and the Institute of Contemporary Arts in London.